This Research Award is now closed

 Proposals should include

 - A summary of the project.
-Provide a clear and concise statement (maximum of 3 pages) explaining the area of focus, a description of expected contribution of the project, any relevant prior work, and a timeline with milestones and expected outcomes.
+Provide a clear and concise statement (1-2 pages) explaining the area of focus, a description of expected contribution of the project, any relevant prior work, and a timeline with milestones and expected outcomes.

 - Curriculum Vitae of the principal researchers

 - A one-paragraph biography of the principal researchers

 - A proposed budget description (1 page) including an approximate cost of the award and explanation of how funds would be spent

 - Applicants must be current full-time faculty at an accredited academic institution that awards research degrees to PhD students.

 - Applicants must be the Principal Investigator on any resulting award.

 - Applicants may submit one proposal per solicitation.